mohmuddev/gayaan/docs/tutorial-extras/icbreaker.md

 **Cost for Direct Connect:**

-Normally, using the "Direct Connect" feature incurs a cost of 50 Points per connection.
-This means that each time a user decides to initiate a conversation with a match using this feature, they spend 50 Points from their account.
+Normally, using the "Direct Connect" feature incurs a cost of <span style={{ color: '#FF3380', fontWeight: 'bold' }}>50 Points per connection. </span> This means that each time a user decides to initiate a conversation with a match using this feature, they spend 50 Points from their account.